By Christopher Bjørnsen

 No “Gender Equality” in Viking Culture

-While one gender was not considered superior to the other, men and women each had their role in Viking society.
+Men and women each had their role in Viking society.
 The role of women never was warfare or raiding, which remained the exclusive realm of men.
 As Annalee Newitz, Tech Culture Editor at Ars Technica, accurately points out, “the overwhelming preponderance of evidence suggests that women in the Viking world were expected to run households, serve the men, and bear children.”

 Furthermore, the the worst possible insults for an actual Viking and warrior invariably involve being compared to a woman.
 Vagn Ákason is known to have said: "En eigi býð ek yðr með minna kappe, enn svá, at Sigvaldi jarlsson berist við oss, ef hann borir, ok sé hann úragr karlmaðr, ok hafi heldr manns hjarta enn berkykvendis", which roughly translates to "I challenge Sigvaldi jarlsson to do battle with us, unless he is a coward with the venomous heart of a woman rather than that of a man."